open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 ### Jetpack

 If you don't already have the latest jetpack installed follow the instructions below.
-The current version at the time of writing is Jetpack 6.2
+The current version at the time of writing is Jetpack 6.2 with Isaac 3.2.

 If the Jetson is currently running Jetpack 6.0 or higher, `please use this guide to upgrade using apt to Jetpack 6.2 <https://docs.nvidia.com/jetson/jetpack/install-setup/index.html#upgrade-jetpack>`_.
 Otherwise, the `NVIDIA SDK Manager <https://developer.nvidia.com/sdk-manager>`_ is required to upgrade, either as a docker image or debian to run on a developer computer.